Falcon 4.0: Allied Force: Campaign mode

 Falcon 4.0: Allied Force has a dynamic and customizable campaign.
 Once a player starts a campaign, the game will begin executing the campaign in real time.
 Thus, even when the player is not flying, other aircraft, ships, armies and anti-aircraft sites may still be fighting.
 This is represented to the player in a 2D map where objects can be displayed or hidden.
 The player can accelerate the campaign to 64X normal time, set up new flights, select weapons load-outs, view target areas and map waypoints before the time arrives for the next mission.

 The campaign modes take place in the virtual battlefields of Korea and the Balkans, which can be configured based on historical data from 1999, 2005 or from how the area might appear in 2010.
 Each timeline will automatically change the type of weapons and sophistication of aircraft used in the campaign.
 The simulation includes the original Korean peninsula battlefield between North and South Korea.
 Here NATO forces support South Korea in various scenarios that can also involve China supporting North Korea.
 The campaigns can also be played online.
+The Balkan campaign focuses on NATO repelling a Serbian invasion of Albania.